 Tha Rae, Christian community

 This small old town is actually the biggest Christian community in Thailand.
-Dates back to more than a hundred years ago, there are European architectures in the style between French and Vietnamese.
+Dates back to more than a hundred years ago, there are European architectures in the mix-style between French and Vietnamese.
 On Christmas eve, there will be an event called ‘Star Parade’ to celebrate the birth of Jesus Christ.
 All houses around this area will also be decorated in the Christmas theme both day and night.

 Nong Han Lake